-A visit to the hospital can result in numerous tests which tally up the bill, but the thought that the tests could be harmful to our health never cross our minds.
-Knowing a test will cause us cancer in the future with a likelihood of one in eighty, knowing the test will alter our DNA, knowing the test will alter our chromosomes, knowing it is not just a quick test may change our minds.
+A visit to the hospital can result in numerous tests that tally up the bill, but the thought that the tests could be harmful to our health never crosses our minds.
+There are many concerns.
+It’s been proven to cause cancer in the future, with a likelihood of one in eighty.
+The test alters DNA, as well as chromosomes.
+It is not just a quick test that is harmless.
 When we are just a number to someone making money, it’s important that we have all the facts prior to potentially dangerous testing, especially when the testing is becoming commonplace.

 Over the last twenty years, the use of CT scans has skyrocketed.

 Environmental Health and Toxicology says, “The radiation exposure dose from a CT scan ranges between 100 times and 500 times that of a general radiology study, depending on the body part.
 Moreover, as more radiation in CT scans enhances the quality of the image, if the device operator lacks awareness of the risks of radiation exposure, he or she may apply a higher dose of radiation to obtain better image quality than is needed.”

 The Journal of the American College of Surgeons reported they found the “study demonstrates the overuse of CT in the evaluation of complicated gallstone disease.”
 They reported the recommended way to check for gallstones is with ultrasound, as this is less invasive, and less expensive.